CNES/Pandora2D/docs/source/exploring_the_field/initial_disparity.rst

 Setting an interval
 -------------------

-In the configuration file, the user is required to enter disparity range, as a list with two elements each, indicating the minimum and maximum values for both row and columns disparity.
+In the configuration file, the user is required to enter disparity range for rows and columns, as a dictionary with 2 keys "init" and "range".

 .. code:: json
     :name: Setting disparity ranges example